 I felt zero guilt.
 Zero.
 I didn’t care at all.
 I felt like I was evolving and lifting was a childish activity behind me.
 Be ready for those moments because they will come.

 However, I got back into lifting.
-I found a reason to push on even though I’d learned that the system is dirty.
+I found a reason to push even though I’d learned that the system is dirty.

 My advice is to never quit if you can.
 If you feel like giving up, just take a break and switch the direction of your training.
 If you are a squat slave, stop squatting and go run a 5k.
 If you are a 5k guy, try squats.
 But even if you have to quit, don’t beat yourself up.
 You will be back.
 The drug is in you.
 Once you are infected by the lifting disease, there is no turning back.
 Sooner or later, you will enter the gym again.

 That’s a partial lie.
 Muscle will indeed increase your confidence, but there’s a catch.
-The trick will only work if your body transformation is accompanied by an inner transformation.
+The trick will work only if your body transformation is accompanied by an inner transformation.

 Years ago I trained in a gym that was considered hardcore.
 There were many big guys.
 All of them were on steroids.
 One of the guys was a bodybuilder/powerlifter and insanely big.
 Last week I saw the guy on the street.
 He is still humongous.
 The way he was walking reminded me a muscle machine – one leg hitting the other, an enormous armor-like chest, a back built out of oak, posture of steel.
 And yet I knew that the guy lacked confidence.
 I could see it his eyes.
 He is probably more confident than he was before, but deep down inside you can still see his hesitation.
 That’s because confidence is way more than muscle.
-It’s part of your character.
+It’s a part of your character.
 It’s very hard to build and requires more than a barbell.

 Truth be told, there are things in life that build your confidence better than muscle mass.
 One of them is, of course, money.

 Hate it or love it, money matters.
-As long as we are here, we have to play the fiat game and getting paid is part of it.
-Having money liberates your from a lot of problems and before all stops people from throwing all kinds of nonsense at you.
+As long as we are here, we have to play the fiat game and getting paid is a part of it.
+Having money liberates you from a lot of problems and before all stops people from throwing all kinds of nonsense at you.
 Poor people have less power in this world.
 We can talk about spirituality all day long, but how happy are we when we return to the plantations the next day?
 Exactly.
 We aren’t.
 Some of the most confident people I have seen are rich dudes living a wealthy lifestyle.
 They are not likable by any means but have confidence because they don’t have to take it from anyone.
 Are they good people?
 I doubt it.
 Most of the moneybags I have met did something shady to get there or at the very least their parents did it for them.

 Nevertheless, even money and muscle are not a guarantee that you will have unshakable confidence.
 Look at Rich Piano.
 He has a lot of muscle under that oil plus a decent amount of money as seen in his lifestyle videos.
 Still, he is not super confident.
 In fact, his need to tune up his body constantly reveals that he doesn’t feel fine in his own skin.